Biography

 Cello

-Born into a musical family in 1979, German-Canadian cellist Johannes Moser began studying the cello at age eight and became a student of David Geringas in 1997.
-He was the top prize winner at the 2002 Tchaikovsky Competition, in addition to being awarded the special prize for his interpretation of Tchaikovsky’s Rococo Variations.
-In 2014 he was awarded with the Brahms Prize.
+Born into a musical family in 1979, Moser began studying the cello at the age of eight.
+He was the top prize winner at the 2002 Tchaikovsky Competition, in addition to being awarded the Special Prize for his interpretation of Tchaikovsky’s Rococo Variations.
+In 2014 he was awarded the prestigious Brahms prize.
+Moser plays on an Andrea Guarneri Cello from 1694 from a private collection, and holds a professorship at the Cologne Hochschule für Musik und Tanz.
+He made his San Francisco Symphony debut in January 2019.

 Please wait...